niravcodes/niravcodes.github.io/_posts/2020-09-14-octopus-game.md

 Not to mean that it is perfection, of course.
 Far from it.
 On the engine side, the API is painful, there's a lot of vestigial code, scenes are not sandboxed (and colliders leak through by default), there is no obvious way to handle instantiation of multiple objects, and there's a lot of cohesion among components.
 On the game side, the controls are terrible, the world is incomplete, and moving around is clumsy at best.
-The bad parts outweigh the good parts.
 But at least I now have deeper insight into and a greater appreciation for game engines.